 I’ve spoken with many people who have looked back upon their first decade or so of work only to regretfully realize that they missed out on tens of thousands of dollars in free matching funds and in the process have added years or decades to their working lives.
 Don’t let this happen to you.

-The maximum 401K contribution limit is currently a very generous $18,000 per year, per person.
-For an individual that tops out in the 33% tax bracket, for example, that could result in as much as $5,940 in tax savings per year.
+The 2024 maximum 401K contribution limit is a very generous $23,000 per year per person ($30,500 if age 50+ with the catch-up contribution).
+For an individual that tops out in the 32% tax bracket, for example, the standard maximum contribution could result in as much as $7,360 in tax savings per year.

 I have purposefully opted for the good ole Traditional 401K over the hyped-up Roth 401K.
 In my opinion, Roth accounts are overrated, and most people, most of the time, are better off with tax-deductible Traditional retirement accounts (there are exceptions, but they are far and few).
 There are too many reasons to list at length here, so check out that post if you are interested in more details.